Share

 Here's the code for the technique:

-.menu-about { width: 106px; height: 29px; position: relative; top: 0; left: -293px; }
+The CSS.menu-about { width: 106px; height: 29px; position: relative; top: 0; left: -293px; }

 .menu-about img { position: absolute; clip: rect(0 399px 29px 293px); }